infor-cloud/xtendm3/docs/documentation/api-specification/database-api.md

 ### DBContainer / DBContainerAPI
 A container that contains table fields and values.
-It is used both for setting the keys before executing the operation and also for getting the result after the operation has been executed
+It is used both for setting the keys before executing the operation and also for getting the result after the operation has been executed.

 ### LockedResult / LockedResultAPI
 An extended version of DBContainer which contains a locked record's fields and values and also methods to perform update